expectedpayoff/expectedpayoff.github.com.old/source/_posts/2012-10-25-the-other-election-2012-contest-the-pollsters-vs-the-data-scientists-vs-the-political-markets.markdown

 Election 2012 is shaping up to be interesting for a variety of reasons, but not least because of two reasons involving forecasting:

-1. This will be the first election that sophisticated and relatively mature data science forecasting/modelling techniques are available.
+1. Sophisticated probabalistic electoral college forecast models first seen in the mid 2000s have had a few election cycles to mature and evolve.
-2. This is the first closely contested election since said techniques became available, and as a result we're seeing high variance among difference forecasting methodologies.
+2. This is the first *closely contested* election since said techniques became available, and as a result we're seeing high variance among difference forecasting methodologies.

 There are roughly three categories of data-driven, systematic forecasting methodologies: